Who is Frank and How do I Contact Him?

 The Kinked Slinky The Minnesota Skinny evolved in 2014 to include covering the Twin Cities caloric scene and beyond.
 It also spawned an Internet radio program.

-Sizzlin’ 99.9 kept forgetting to lock him out after guest appearances, and the Minnesota Skinny radio program began in mid-May 2014.
-Despite no broadcast education or experience whatsoever, and no previous background in the beer or food industry, the show reached fans and led to interviews with leading names in both industries.
+Sizzlin’ 99.9 kept forgetting to lock him out after guest appearances, and The Minnesota Skinny radio program began in mid-May 2014.
+Despite no broadcast education or experience whatsoever, and no previous background in the beer or food industry, the show reached thousands of fans and led to interviews with leading names in both industries.

-In December, 2014, Frank and Kelly welcomed their first child — four-legged that is.
+In December, 2014, Frank and his wife welcomed their first child – four-legged, that is.
 A whippet/pointer hyperhyper hybrid was brought into their home to restore the sense of chaos that had been diminished by committal institutions like marriage and leadership positions at work.